 Urvashi Sahni definitely tops the list of the best social entrepreneurs in India.
-She is the CEO and founder of Study Hall Education Foundation (SHEF).
+She is the CEO and founder of the Study Hall Education Foundation (SHEF).
 The primary calling of this organization is to give the most disadvantaged girls in India access to education.

 2. Harish Hande

 The other pioneer of social entrepreneurship in India is Harish Hande with his remarkable commitment.
 Harish is the founder and CEO of Selco which is a company that offers sustainable energy sources to rural regions in our country.
 The project was the very first solar funding program in India.
-To date, Selco has made over 120,000 installations and has over 25 operational retail and service centers in the Karnataka region alone.
+To date, Selco has made over 120,000 installations and has over 25 operational retail and service centres in the Karnataka region alone.

 3. Jeroo Billmoria

 From her childhood, Jeroo had the vision of giving back to the less privileged members of society.
 Jeroo also believes in the self-empowerment of Indian women.
-She was crowned with the Skoll Award of social entrepreneurship and is also a Schwab & Ashoka fellow.
+She was crowned with the Skoll Award for social entrepreneurship and is also a Schwab & Ashoka fellow.

 4. Hanumappa Sudarshan